 The whitewashed walls lightened the rustic but spacious interior.

 Eclectic furniture and an air hockey game fill the floor, while art and murals add visual interest.
 The bar is full of vinyl records.

 After perusing the menu and talking to one of the bartenders, I ordered the $11 cocktail du jour -- a red, white, and blue mixed drink reminiscent of firecracker popsicles.

-Bastion is part of Strategic Hospitality, a family-owned company that also runs the award-winning Patterson House cocktail bar and highly-acclaimed Catbird Seat restaurant (both of which I was unable to visit due to the holiday).
+Bastion is part of Strategic Hospitality, a family-owned company that runs Patterson House and Catbird Seat.

 434 Houston St STE 110, South Nashville, bastionnashville.com

 I want to thank Josephine, an American restaurant in South Nashville by Andy Little, a two-time semifinalist for a James Beard Award.

 The wrap-around bar was the perfect place to enjoy dinner in Nashville, which began with a pretty Cathead Honeysuckle Vodka cocktail.

 Josephine also offers an award-winning wine list, beer, and non-alcoholic options.

 If you're looking for a place to celebrate a special occasion, I highly recommend drinks and dinner at Josephine.